xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/loss-landscape.png" style="width:90%;">
 </p>

-MSAs improve not only accuracy but also generalization by flattening the loss landscapes. ***Such improvement is primarily attributable to their data specificity, NOT long-range dependency*** 😱 Their weak inductive bias disrupts NN training.
-On the other hand, ViTs suffers from non-convex losses.
-MSAs allow negative Hessian eigenvalues in small data regimes.
+MSAs improve not only accuracy but also generalization by flattening the loss landscapes. ***Such improvement is primarily attributable to their data specificity, NOT long-range dependency*** 😱 On the other hand, ViTs suffers from non-convex losses.
+Their weak inductive bias and long-range dependency allow negative Hessian eigenvalues in small data regimes, and these non-convex points disrupt NN training.
 Large datasets and loss landscape smoothing methods alleviate this problem.

 ### II.
 Do MSAs Act Like Convs?